 Chronic Fatigue Syndrome Diagnosis

-- Post-exertional malaise (PEM), or worsened fatigue after performing usual activities
+- Worsened fatigue after performing usual activities

-- Unrefreshing sleep or other sleep problems
+- Unrefreshing sleep

 Treatment for Chronic Fatigue Syndrome